dharmab/8492sqdn.net/content/guides/hotas/index.md

 Beginning in February 2025, shipments from China to the United States have additional costs:

-- The previous duty/tax exemption for shipments under $800 has been removed.
+- The previous duty/tax exemption for shipments under $800 is being repealed.
 - Tariffs on Chinese goods have increased.

 People in the United States should expect to pay additional import taxes on